NASA-Openscapes/2024-agu-planning/README.md

 ### Monday Mentor Happy Hour

+✨ **Openscapes social gathering, please join us!** ✨

-Mentors will meet up post workshops for a no-host happy hour (pay your own way) - colleagues, friends, family, are welcome!
+Openscapes folks will meet up for a no-host happy hour and food (pay your own way).
+Mentors, Champions, colleagues, friends, family, are welcome!

-Where: TBD

-When: 6pm ish!
+**Where: [The Exchange Saloon](https://www.theexchangesaloon.com/), 1719 G St NW, Washington, DC 20006.** This is a 30-min walk from the conference venue, passing The White House.

+**When: 6pm on!** Ask for the Openscapes group.

-Everyone welcome, share with NASA ESDS, DAAC colleagues, Carpentries, 2i2c, Pangeo, rstats, MATLAB, NOAA, EPA, friends, family
+Everyone welcome, share with NASA ESDIS, DAAC colleagues, Carpentries, 2i2c, Pangeo, rstats, MATLAB, NOAA, EPA, friends, family!
+Looking forward to having some time together to kick off AGU!
+Let's remember to take a group photo!

 ## Tuesday Dec 10